communitybridge/docs/Foundation/foundation-discovery.md

 # Foundations

+Foundations are a group of individual standalone projects.
+For example, Kubernetes is a standalone project of the CNCF Foundation (Cloud Native Computing Foundation).

 This page shows a list of Foundations and the projects you are a member of.
-Each Foundation card has a summary of the members and contributors.
-The Foundation page also lists the projects that are clubbed under a Foundaton.
+Each Foundation card summarizes informtion such as to total number of members and contributors.